dbsanfte/eq-archives/README.md

 # eq-archives
-Assorted collection of old Everquest archive links and files
+Assorted collection of old Everquest archive links and files.

+See READMEs in various folders for more info.